Can You Correctly Answer These Daily Double "Jeopardy!" Questions?

 What is Amsterdam?

 Amsterdam is the capital of the Netherlands, made famous by tourist attractions like the Van Gogh Museum and the Amsterdam Stock Exchange, one of the oldest stock markets in the world.
-The city’s biggest claim to fame (or infamy), however, is its Red Light District, popular for its entirely legal displays of sex workers and brothels.
+The city's biggest claim to fame (or infamy), however, is its Red Light District, popular for its entirely legal displays of sex workers and brothels.
+And for more fascinating factoids about the world around us, check out the 50 Most Interesting Facts About the World.

 This feline with a fancy coat is the only New World resident traditionally classified as big cat.